tycons9/virtual-art-gallery/README.md

 If you’d like to get in touch with us or learn more about the gallery, feel free to contact us via the following methods:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Email: eyobasefa623@gmail.com
 Thank you for visiting the Virtual Art Gallery!
-We hope you enjoy the experience.
+I hope you enjoy the experience.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------